COVID-19 Frequently Asked Questions

 The first step to resolving this may be as easy as letting the person know that facce coverings are required on campus and that free masks are avaialble at the college's bookstore, the front desk at the South County Center, or in the IMTC building on the MERTS campus.
 If this does not resolve the situation, please contact Jerad Sorber, Vice President, Student Success at firstname.lastname@example.org.

 All complaints regarding compliance with the college's COVID-19 response plan should be directed to Jerad Sorber, Vice President, Student Success at email@example.com.

 Yes.
-CCC preparing a self-screening tool, however in the mean time, if you plan to come to campus, you should use the screening tool provided by the US Centers for Disease Control.
+CCC is preparing a self-screening tool; however, in the mean time, if you plan to come to campus, you should use the screening tool provided by the US Centers for Disease Control.
 If you have symptoms of COVID-19, you may not come to campus.